macdonald_cv_2022.pdf |

 |

 15. Small, C, AJ MacDonald & D Sousa.
-Spatial network connectivity of population and development in the USA: Implications for disease transmission. arXiv, arXiv:2004.14237.
-Online version. **Pre-print published online, April 2020, for rapid dissemination of data pertinent to epidemiologic modeling of COVID-19 in the USA (supported by NSF EAGER #2032276).
+Spatial network connectivity of population and development in the USA: Implications for disease transmission. arXiv, submitted April 2020, arXiv:2004.14237.
+Online version.

 |